Education in Delhi

-Education is based on three-tier model which includes primary schools, followed by secondary schools and tertiary education at universities or other institutes of same level.
-Education Department of the Government of Delhi is a premier body which looks into the educational affairs.
-The RTE right to education also describes children from the age of 6 to 14 have to cumpulsolarily need to be educated.
+Education is based on three-tier model which includes primary schools, followed by secondary and higher-secondary schools and tertiary education at universities or other higher education institutions.
+The Education Department of the Government of Delhi is a premier body which looks into educational affairs.
+The RTE Act right to education states that children from the age of 6 to 14 have to compulsorily be educated.
 25% of the seats in all private schools are also reserved for the under-privileged children.
 Tertiary education is administrated by the Directorate of Higher Education.